tazama-lf/docs/Guides/slack-canvas-relay-guide.md

 ## 4. Setup from Scratch

 Follow this section only when recreating the relay in a new environment.
-Prerequisites: AWS CLI v2 with credentials for the target account, GitHub CLI authenticated as a `tazama-lf` organization admin, Node.js, and a paid Slack workspace plan (the canvas APIs are not available on the free tier).
+Prerequisites: AWS CLI v2 with credentials for the target account, GitHub CLI authenticated as a `tazama-lf` organization owner, and Node.js.
+Channel canvases are available on all Slack plans; a paid plan is only required if you opt for a standalone canvas instead.

 ### 4.1 Create the Slack App